F-I-D-O/Manuals/manuals/Programming/Python/Plotly Manual.md

     - `width`: the width of the line

-### Shapes
+## Shapes
 [documentation](https://plotly.com/python/shapes/)

+There are various ways how to create shapes in plotly:

+- for simple higlight of regions on x or y axis, we can use the [`add_vrect`](https://plotly.github.io/plotly.py-docs/generated/plotly.html#plotly.basedatatypes.BaseFigure.add_vrect) and [`add_hrect`](https://plotly.github.io/plotly.py-docs/generated/plotly.html#plotly.basedatatypes.BaseFigure.add_hrect) functions ([introductory example](https://plotly.com/python/shapes/#highlighting-time-series-regions-with-rectangle-shapes), [documentation](https://plotly.com/python/horizontal-vertical-shapes/)).
+    - only for recangles spaning the whole height or width of the plot
-The shapes can be created by supplying the coordinates of the shape to the `go.Scatter` function and setting the `fill` parameter to `"toself"`.
+- The shapes can be created by supplying the coordinates of the shape to the `go.Scatter` function and setting the `fill` parameter to `"toself"`. ([documentation](https://plotly.com/python/shapes/#shapedrawing-with-scatter-traces))
+    - this method has a serious limitation: **the filled scatter plots are always above the other traces**
+- finally, we can use the [`add_shape`](https://plotly.com/python-api-reference/generated/plotly.graph_objects.Figure.html#plotly.graph_objects.Figure.add_shape) function to add a shape to the figure.

+**There is no way how to fill shapes with a patern fill.**

 ## Create subplots
 [documentation and examples](https://plotly.com/python/subplots/)